I think you’ll agree with me if I say: it’s hard finding the best safety razors of 2017.

 However, talking about the opinion of the majority, it is believed that safety razors should not be adjustable.
 They believe that by providing this feature, manufacturers mainly find an excuse to increase the price tag.

-You can find the veracity of this claim by checking out the best safety razors mentioned above.
+You can find the veracity of this claim by checking out good safety razors mentioned above.
 Most of them aren’t adjustable.

 Still, no one can stop you from going for an adjustable razor if you want.